-Psycho therapy Individual CBT: 1++ 1+ - In the short term, it was not significantly different than placebo in patients with moderate-severe depression (126).
-Versus sertraline (50 mg) (128), individual CBT obtained a better response than pharmacological treatment in a group of patients with mild-moderate depression.
-1++ - In the long term, CBT obtained response rates similar to fluoxetine and also similar to the combination of fluoxetine and CBT (127).
-Group CBT: 1+ In the short term (8 weeks), group CBT is effective treatment with respect to reducing symptoms in comparison with the following: wait list, no treatment, and usual care (62).
-Versus other interventions such as relaxation, skill training, self- modelling, and problem-solving, there is no conclusive evidence that group CBT is more effective.
-4. IPT-A: 1+ - There is evidence that IPT is more efficacious when compared with wait list or usual care (62).
+Psychotherapy Individual CBT: - In the short term, it was not significantly different than placebo in patients with moderate-severe depression (126).
+Versus 1++ sertraline (50 mg) (128), individual CBT obtained a better response than pharmacological treatment in a group of patients 1+ with mild-moderate depression. - In the long term, CBT obtained response rates similar to fluoxetine and also similar to the combination of fluoxetine and 1 CBT (127).
+Group CBT: - In the short term (8 weeks), group CBT is effective treatment with respect to reducing symptoms in comparison with the following: wait list, no treatment, and usual care (62).
+Versus other interventions such as relaxation, skill training, self-1+ modelling, and problem-solving, there is no conclusive evidence that group CBT is more effective.
+IPT-A: 1+ - There is evidence that IPT is more efficacious when compared with wait list or usual care (62).
 Individual psychodynamic therapy: 2+ - Only one study in which it was compared with FT was included, and it obtained similar rates of efficacy.
 The evidence on individual psychodynamic therapy is not conclusive (151).
 Family therapy: 1+ - There is evidence that FT is more efficacious in comparison with a wait-list control group (62).
-1 + - Versus individual CBT and supportive therapy, FT was superior at reducing family conflicts (62).
-2+ - Versus individual psychodynamic therapy, FT obtained similar efficacy results, with good maintenance of outcomes over time (151).
-2+ - FT obtained remission rates similar to efficacy studies of CBT or IPT (154).
-1++ Relapse prevention: - Continuation and booster sessions after psychotherapy with CBT increase the response to treatment and reduce the possibility of relapses (127).
-Pharm acological treatment 1++ Among the various antidepressant drugs that exist, SSRIs have proved to be the most effective at treating depression in children and adolescents (62, 165, 169).
-1++ Among SSRIs, fluoxetine is the only drug that has proved to be effective and that is authorised for treating major depression in children and adolescents (62, 126, 168, 169).
-1+ In adolescents, sertraline, citalopram, and escitalopram have demonstrated efficacy (173, 175-178).
-1++ The efficacy of fluoxetine is related to the degree of severity of the illness, wherefore clinical outcomes are more favourable in patients with moderate or severe depression (126, 170).
+1+ - Versus individual CBT and supportive therapy, FT was superior at reducing family conflicts (62). - Versus individual psychodynamic therapy, FT obtained similar efficacy results, with good maintenance of outcomes over 2+ time (151).
+2+ - FT obtained remission rates similar to efficacy studies of CBT or IP7 (154).
+Relapse prevention:

+Pharm acological treatment 1 Among the various antidepressant drugs that exist, SSRIs have proved to be the most effective at treating depression in children and adolescents (62, 165, 169) 1++ 1+ Among SSRIs, fluoxetine is the only drug that has proved to be effective and that is authorised for treating major depression in children and adolescents (62, 126, 168, 169).
+In adolescents, sertraline, citalopram, and escitalopram have demonstrated efficacy (173, 175-178).
+1 The efficacy of fluoxetine is related to the degree of severity of the illness, wherefore clinical outcomes are more favourable in patients with moderate or severe depression (126, 170).
 1+ The adverse effects of treating depression with SSRIs are not usually severe.
-The most frequent are the appearance of headaches, nausea, irritability, anxiety, and alterations of sleep and appetite (62, 64, 99, 126, 171, 173, 174, 178).
-1++ During the initial weeks of treatment with antidepressants in children and adolescents, the appearance of self-injurious ideation and behaviour is possible, although an increase in completed suicides has not been demonstrated (62, 126, 172).
-1+ Regarding suicidal ideation and behaviour, the benefits that are obtained with antidepressive treatment (fluoxetine) are greater than the risks (172).
+The most frequent are the appearance of headaches nausea, irritability, anxiety, and alterations of sleep and appetite (62, 64, 99, 126, 171, 173, 174, 178).
+1 During the initial weeks of treatment with antidepressants in children and adolescents, the appearance of self-injurious idealion and behaviour is possible, although an increase in completed suicides has not been demonstrated (62, 126, 172).
+15 Regarding suicidal ideation and behaviour, the benefits that are obtained with antidepressive treatment (fluoxetine) are greater than the risks (172).
+2'1+ The rate of relapses is less in those patients treated with fluoxetine than in those who receive placebo (179).